rydmike/rydmike.github.io/blog_adaptive_theming_guide.md

 With the `flex_seed_scheme` package we can use the `SeedColorScheme.fromSeeds` constructor to generate a `ColorScheme` from multiple seed colors.
 It also offers many other useful methods to tune and modify the generated `ColorScheme`.
 We will use some of those features as well.

 In addition to creating our `ColorScheme` from multiple seed colors, we use a seed generation algorithm that creates a `ColorScheme` that is **colorful**, which is what we want for our app.
-To do so, we as `tones` for the `ColorScheme` generation use the `FlexTones.chroma` configuration.
-It creates a colorful `ColorScheme` based on the **chromacity** of each seed color, or key colors, as they are called in the `flex_seed_scheme` package.
+To do so, we use the `FlexTones.chroma` configuration as the `tones` property to configure the `ColorScheme` generation algorithm.
+This creates a colorful `ColorScheme` based on the **chromacity** of each seed color, or key colors, as they are called in the `flex_seed_scheme` package.
 That this algorithm uses the **chromacity** or "colorfulness" of our seed color inputs, means that if they are colorful, the generated `ColorScheme` colors will be that as well.

 As primary key color we use the `avocado` color.
 As secondary the `avocadoRipe` color.
 We selected the `avocadoRipe` color as secondary, because it is a color that is close to the primary color, but also a bit dimmer and less colorful that our primary `avocvado` color selection.
 This selection fits well with the design intent of the Material-3 color system.